CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 - [ ] The button says what method they call on them at the bottom.
 - [ ] When the user looks at the button, the HUD displays "Press E" to interact.
 - [ ] The text on the station should tell the user what the button does, where they can find the code that the button activates, and why they'd use the code in their game.
-- [ ] When the mint avatar button is pressed, it first checks if the user has logged into the overlay.
+- [ ] When the request signed message button is pressed, it first checks if the user has logged into the overlay.
 If they haven't it displays "Make sure your walletconnect'd (press "z") before trying to use this sample!" to the user.
 - [ ] If the user is logged in, when they press the button a request to sign message should be sent to the user's wallet.
 When this is signed, the returned message should be checked for validity using "ValidateSignedMessage" (this isn't technically required, but is to show the feature to new users).
 Then, the signed message is shown to the user.

 #### Unit 3.2.2: Reading and Writing To Smart Contracts Station